EdgarACarneiro/feup-ecac/README.md

 # feup-ecac
 Project developed for 'Knowledge Extraction and Machine Learning', a fifth year subject @FEUP.
-Made in collaboration with @cyrilico.
+Made in collaboration with [@cyrilico](https://github.com/cyrilico).

+A Summary of the theoertical material is available [here](https://github.com/EdgarACarneiro/feup-ecac/Summary.md).

 ## Usage